sundar7D0/sundar7D0.github.io/_publications/Perturbation Analysis of Practical Algorithms for Maximum Scatter TSP.md

 The six algorithms that we describe in this work are:

-1. Naive Greedy Algorithm
+1. Naive Greedy
-2. Naive Weave Algorithm
+2. Naive Weave
-3. Hoffmann Weave Algorithm
+3. Hoffmann Weave
-4. Dirac Algorithm
+4. Dirac
-5. Pure 2-opt Algorithm
+5. Pure 2-opt
-6. Randomized 2-opt Algorithm
+6. Randomized 2-opt

 Our benchmarking experiments can be broadly split into three categories: